Category Archives: Waldeck-Pyrmont Royals

 In 1881, Helena first met her future husband, Queen Victoria’s youngest son, Prince Leopold, Duke of Albany in Darmstadt, Grand Duchy of Hesse and by Rhine, now in the German state of Hesse, where Leopold was staying with Ludwig IV, Grand Duke of Hesse and by Rhine, who was the widower of Leopold’s sister Alice.
 Leopold was the only son of Queen Victoria to suffer from hemophilia.
 He saw marriage as a way to become independent from Queen Victoria, his overbearing mother.
 Besides having hemophilia, Leopold also had mild epilepsy.
 (See Unofficial Royalty: Hemophilia in Queen Victoria’s Descendants.)
 Although hemophilia had more serious consequences, it was a disease that was not completely understood at the time, and it was Leopold’s epilepsy that caused him problems while seeking a bride.
 Epilepsy was considered a social stigma and many families hid away their epileptic relatives.

 After Leopold was rejected by several potential royal brides, Queen Victoria and her eldest daughter Victoria stepped in and made arrangements for Leopold and Helena to meet.
 The couple became engaged on November 17, 1881.
-Leopold was ecstatic when he wrote of the news to his brother-in-law Ludwig, widower of his sister Alice: “…we became engaged this afternoon…Oh, my dear brother, I am so overjoyed, and you, who have known this happiness, you will be pleased for me, won’t you?…You only know Helena a little as yet – when you really know her, then you will understand why I’m mad with joy today.”
+Leopold was ecstatic when he wrote to his brother-in-law Ludwig, widower of his sister Alice: “…we became engaged this afternoon…Oh, my dear brother, I am so overjoyed, and you, who have known this happiness, you will be pleased for me, won’t you?…You only know Helena a little as yet – when you really know her, then you will understand why I’m mad with joy today.”

 Leopold and Helena; Credit – Wikipedia